alttch/eva3/xc/drivers/phi/phi_devel.rst

 Testing
 =======

-Use **bin/test-phi** command-line tool for PHI modules tests.
-The tool requires testing scenario file, which may contain the following functions:
+Use **bin/test-phi** command-line tool to perform PHI module tests.
+The tool requires test scenario file, which may contain the following functions:

 * **debug()** turn on debug mode (verbose output), equal to *-D* command-line option.